UMM-CSci-3601-S20/cookie-and-mysteryInc/DEPLOYMENT.md

-# How to Deploy DoorBoard Using Digital Ocean
+# How to Deploy DoorBoard Using DigitalOcean

 ## Summary